Our Grant Programs

 2013 Notice of Funding Availability (NOFA)

-For more information on the 2012 grant, you may download grant documents here:
+For more information on the 2013 grant opportunity, you may download grant documents here:

-Eligible Energy Projects: Grants under this program may be used for the acquisition, construction, installation, repair, replacement, or improvement of energy generation, transmission, or distribution facilities in communities with extremely high energy costs.
+Eligible Energy Projects under the High Energy Cost Grant Program: Grants under this program may be used for the acquisition, construction, installation, repair, replacement, or improvement of energy generation, transmission, or distribution facilities in communities with extremely high energy costs.
 On-grid and off-grid renewable energy projects, and energy efficiency, and energy conservation projects are eligible.

 Denali Commission High Energy Cost Grants (CFDA 10.857) are made to the Denali Commission for energy generation, transmission, and distribution facilities serving rural Alaskan communities with average home costs exceeding 275% of the national average.
 Visit the Denali Commission for more information.